quintus-sertorius-blue/BlueSertorius/_posts/2019-01-20-Mental-Pollution.md

 </figure>

-In this paragraph we will discuss how *bad* fiction can spoil you, in particular **mass-fantasy fiction**.
-Be warned that I am not advocating against *fiction* as a genre.
+In this essay we will discuss how *bad* fiction can spoil you, in particular **mass-fantasy fiction**.
+I am not advocating against *fiction* as a genre.
 Fables, novels and many other sub-genres belong are built on a fictitious narration, and there is nothing bad about reading it.
-It can be a part of entertainment but it also a way to share a message: we all know that a story is much more powerful than a blank statement.
+Sharing a story will alwasys be more powerful than explaining directly a message.
+As Taleb says:

+<blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">&quot;With novelists, names and dates are wrong, the rest is true. <br> With historians, names and dates are correct, the rest is false.&quot;<a href="https://t.co/qhQxqtF4qu">https://t.co/qhQxqtF4qu</a></p>&mdash; Nassim Nicholas Taleb (@nntaleb) <a href="https://twitter.com/nntaleb/status/1099232862090465281?ref_src=twsrc%5Etfw">February 23, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 There are two main different ways in which mass-fantasy fiction can spoil you.